-Israel's top court orders parliament to clarify speaker vote
+Israeli high court orders parliament vote on new speaker

-JERUSALEM — Israel's Supreme Court on Monday ordered the country's parliament to reconvene for the selection of a new speaker, dealing a blow to Prime Minister Benjamin Netanyahu as he tries to steer the country through the coronavirus crisis and fend off a looming corruption trial.
+JERUSALEM — Israel's Supreme Court on Monday ordered the parliament speaker to hold an election for his successor by Wednesday, deepening a standoff between opponents and supporters of Prime Minister Benjamin Netanyahu.

-The current speaker, Yuli Edelstein of Netanyahu's Likud party, suspended the parliament's activities last week, citing procedural issues and restrictions on large gatherings due to the virus.
+Yuli Edelstein of Netanyahu's Likud party, the current speaker, had dismissed the court's call to hold a vote for his successor.
+Last week he suspended parliamentary activities, citing procedural issues and restrictions on large gatherings due to the virus.

+In her decision, Supreme Court Chief Justice Esther Hayut said "the continued refusal to allow the vote in the Knesset plenum on the election of a permanent speaker is undermining the foundations of the democratic process."

+The order exacerbates the country's deep political crisis while the longtime leader steers the country through the coronavirus outbreak and fends off a looming corruption trial.

+Israel's parliament reconvened Monday after the country's Supreme Court ordered it to reopen for the selection of Edelstein's successor.

-But the opposition Blue and White party, which is backed by a slim majority in the newly elected Knesset, said the country's legislature must continue to function at such a critical time.
+The opposition Blue and White party, which is backed by a slim majority in the newly elected Knesset, said the country's legislature must continue to function at such a critical time.
 The party accused Edelstein of shuttering the halls of the legislature in order to keep his job and shield his beleaguered party leader.

+"Democracy and law in Israel will be protected even if it's not comfortable for someone," Blue and White leader Benny Gantz said in a speech to the mostly empty chamber.
+Israel has strictly limited the size of public gatherings due to the coronavirus threat.

 Blue and White is expected to choose a new speaker and use its parliamentary majority to push through legislation that could prevent Netanyahu from serving as prime minister in the future.
-The Likud party has accused Blue and White of relying on the votes of "terrorist-sympathizing" Arab members of parliament to "trample democracy" amid a national state of emergency and vowed to boycott a vote for a new speaker.
+The Likud party has accused Blue and White of relying on the votes of Arab members of parliament to "trample democracy" amid a national state of emergency and vowed to boycott a vote for a new speaker.

+The Knesset on Monday voted 61-0 in favor of convening the key Arrangements Committee, which is authorized to create the parliament's other decision-making committees.
+Netanyahu and his allies boycotted the parliamentary vote.

-A panel of five judges, chaired by Chief Justice Esther Hayut, ordered Edelstein to announce by late Monday whether he planned to bring the selection of a new speaker up for a vote, or else they would be forced to rule against him.
+A panel of five judges chaired by Hayut had ordered Edelstein to announce by late Monday whether he planned to bring the selection of a new speaker up for a vote, or else they would be forced to rule against him.

 In a harsh rebuttal, one of Netanyahu's closest surrogates, Cabinet Minister Yariv Levin, accused the court of "formally taking control of the Knesset" and turning its speaker into a rubber stamp.